This post may contain eBay affiliate links. Please read our disclosure policy.

-There was a focus on photography in this set and the Jeff Bagwell photo is a classic as it shows him leaning on a diving board.
+This set focused on photography, and the Jeff Bagwell photo is a classic as it shows him leaning on a diving board.

-The 1991 Leaf Gold cards were some of the first inserts that collectors got to see in baseball packs.
+The 1991 Leaf Gold cards were some of the first inserts that collectors saw in baseball packs.

 The card shows Bagwell mid-swing in the blue Houston Astros jersey as he finishes his swing.

-This is another strong investment option and perfect for those who are looking for something a little more unique due to the fact that it’s an insert.
+This is another strong investment option and is perfect for those who are looking for something a little more unique because it’s an insert.

 - 1991 Fleer Ultra Platinum Glossy 20th Anniversary Jeff Bagwell Rookie Card

-- 1991 Upper Deck Jeff Bagwell Luis Gonzalez Rookie RC Auto RC
+- 1991 Upper Deck Jeff Bagwell Luis Gonzalez Rookie Jeff Bagwell RC Auto RC

 - 1991 Fleer Update Jeff Bagwell RC #U-87